-In this work, we provide a new mechanism for the realization of time crystal phase.
-We investigate the many-body dynamics in a modulating Bose-Hubbard model, in which some new dynamics beyond the above single-particle picture can be realized.
-We find that: (I) When the modulating frequency is commensurate with the level spacing between the ground state and first excited state of the Hamiltonian at time $t = 0$, periodic recovery of the wave function can be realized, with period determined by the tunable commensurate ratio.
-This is totally different from the previous models in which the period of time crystal is two times the driving period\cite{yao2017discrete,von2016absolute,lazarides2017fate}.
-(II) By projecting the wave function to these two lowest states, the model is reduced to a spin model precession about an oscillating magnetic field, which yields a new mechanism to the realization of the CTC via nutation dynamics\cite{landau1969mechanics,driben2016precession,ciornei2011magnetization}.
-This picture even has a single particle and classical analogous.
+In this work, we generalize this concept to the realm of many-body physics based on a modulating quantum seesaw realized by the Bose-Hubbard model, in which some new dynamics beyond the above single-particle picture can be realized.
+We find that: (I) When the modulation frequency is commensurate with the level spacing between the ground state and the first excited state of the Hamiltonian at time $t = 0$, periodic recovery of the wave function can be realized, with a period determined by the tunable commensurate ratio $\beta$.
+(II) By projecting the wave function to the two lowest states, the many-body dynamics is reduced to a spin model precession about an oscillating magnetic field, which yields a new mechanism to the realization of the multifrequency resonance via nutation dynamics \cite{driben2016precession, ciornei2011magnetization}.
+This picture even has a single-particle and classical analogous.
 (III) This phase can be realized only when the commensurate ratio is large enough.
-In the low modulating limit and beyond the adiabatic limit, the many-body state will quickly approaches the thermalized state.
-In the high frequency limit, this nutation dynamics is suppressed, and the dynamics is determined by the Floquet Hamiltonian.
-We have also discussed the experimental detection of these phases, and discuss their stability with disorder and non-integrability interactions.
+In the low modulation limit beyond the adiabatic limit, the many-body state will quickly approaches the thermalized state.
+In the high-frequency limit, this nutation dynamics is suppressed, and the dynamics is determined by the Floquet Hamiltonian.
+We have also discussed the experimental detection of these phases and discuss their stability with non-integrability interactions.
 Our results are stimulating for the exploring of the multifrequency resonance in the many-body system.

 {\it Physical model and dynamics}.
-We consider the following modulating Bose-Hubbard model in a finite chain
+We consider the following driven Bose-Hubbard model in a finite chain